 Level: 3 BTEC National Extended Diploma in Sport

 Course-specific entry requirements:

-4 GCSEs at grade A*-C or equivalent (GCSE PE or BTEC First Diploma in Sport is required).
-Your track record in PE should be exemplary as should your appearance and attendance.
+4 GCSEs at grade 4 or above (GCSE PE or BTEC First Diploma in Sport is required).
+Your track record in PE should be exemplary as should your attendance.

-You should provide evidence of a commitment to competitive sports performance and coaching.
+You should provide evidence of a commitment to competitive sports performance and/or sports coaching.

 Summary of content and learning:

 Equivalent in size to three A Levels.
 14 units of which 10 are mandatory and 4 are external.
 Mandatory content (78%).
 External assessment (42%).